voronianski/hash-unhash-exercise/README.md

 # Hash/Unhash Exercise

+Run `npm install` and `npm test` to see the spec passing.
+For implementation details check out  [`getstr()` func](https://github.com/voronianski/hash-unhash-exercise/blob/master/spec.js#L13).
+Usually I do not write so much comments in the code, but it feels like this one should be thouroughly documented.

 ## Task

 Write JavaScript code to find a 9 letter string of characters that contains only letters from `acdegilmnoprstuw` such that the `hash(string)` is `956446786872726`.